 Broward College is working to improve students’ awareness of general education learning outcomes and the relevance of these outcomes within their projected career paths.
-As a means to further engage students in their studies, we are offering different types of group learning environments and contextualized courses.
+As a means to further engage students in their studies, we are offering different types of contextualized courses and learning communities.

-Learning Communities (LCs) are two or more classes that connect their curriculum by sharing learning activities themed on topics intended to engage students’ personal interests.
+Concept Themed Learning Communities are two or more classes that connect their curriculum by sharing learning activities themed on topics intended to engage students’ personal interests.
 Past LCs have been thematically based on Food, Sustainability, and the Apocalypse.

-- Contextualized Learning Communities (CLCs), which are learning communities where the curriculum of two or more classes is combined, such that they share learning activities themed for students’ projected career path.
-CLCs link courses with a common cohort of students under a common academic pathway theme.
-One of the biggest appeals of a CLC is that it offers the chance to link several disciplines at once to your academic pathway of study.
+Pathway Themed Learning Communities are learning communities where the curriculum of two or more contextualized classes are combined by share learning activities and assignments themed for students’ projected career path.
+One of the biggest appeals of a pathway themed learning community is that it offers the chance to link several disciplines at once to your academic pathway of study.

-The purpose of Broward College's group learning environments is tied to and supportive of the broader institutional goals and the college's strategic plan for student success, which include improvement of enrollment, term-to-term retention, and time-to-degree completion.
-The goals of the contextualized courses, LCs and CLCs are aligned with the college competencies, including critical thinking, effective communication, ethical reasoning, global self-awareness, information literacy, and mathematical and scientific reasoning.
+The purpose of Broward College's learning communities and contextualized course program is tied to and supportive of the broader institutional goals and the college's strategic plan for student success, which include improvement of enrollment, term-to-term retention, and time-to-degree completion.
+The goals of the contextualized courses and LCs are aligned with the college competencies, including critical thinking, effective communication, ethical reasoning, global self-awareness, information literacy, and mathematical and scientific reasoning.

-Why should I participate in a group learning environment?
+Why should I participate in a Learning Community or a Contextualized Course?